gbengataylor/quay-manual-install/README.md

 Give ```quay-enterprise-app``` a few seconds to boot up successfully.
 Once it does, you should be able to login as quay/password

-*Note*: May still have issues accessing Clair from Quay

 Create the Clair Database.
 You may need to change the database credentials if they were modified.
 Also, as with the quay database, you may need to modify for the appropriate storage type for the cloud provider.
 For testing, use the ephemeral option if you don't have a persistent storage on your cluster